 The reality is that the SEO boom was always doomed to fail because it was built on the simple idea that businesses could game the search system.
 Search engines make billions of dollars to give users valuable content, but SEO’s job is to fool Google into thinking your content is better than it really is.
 In other words, SEO is directly counter to Google’s best interest because it’s counter to its users’ best interests.
 That’s why your SEO expert will always be locked in an epic struggle against web search companies.
 And, I’m sure your person is great, but, in a contest, my money is on the huge team of billionaire geniuses with the best technology in the world and bottomless snacks.

 Here’s another way to look at SEO: Imagine you’re in the magazine business, and Google runs a corner newsstand.
 You and Google both make money off of selling magazines.
 If you produce a great magazine, you win, and Google wins.
 In that scenario, would you put an expert printer in charge of producing your magazine?
 No—you’d end up with a terrible magazine with a pretty wrapper, which people would stop buying very quickly.
 And since Google’s job, in that scenario, is to give their customers the best content possible, they would quickly stop carrying your crap content with the shiny wrapper.
 Same with your website—put a great SEO wrapper on crap content, and Google is going to find you out.

 So how do we optimize for social instead of search?
 Step one is to create great content.
-But that’s the easy part—if you’re not finding it easy, you should check this out.
+But that’s the easy part.

 Step two takes a combination of art and science, but it boils down to making content that gets noticed and shared.
 That’s the tough part, but here are six ways to make sure it happens: